TristanKnox/WebCheckers/docs/DesignDoc.md

   like resignation, and end game and exiting back to the lobby and saving a game.
 Replay center hold the functionality of replays going back and forth between the game List.

-  The interaction between all model tier components is exemplified here:
+  The interaction between all Application tier components is exemplified here:

   ![The application tier interaction chart](appl-tier-chart.png)